yslahoti/Otoscope-Automation-and-Enhancement/README.md

 # Otoscope Automation and Enhancement
-Classification and enhancement of timpanic membrane images.
+Classification and enhancement of tympanic membrane images.

 ## Data Enhancement